-- Code B: Education off-site
+- · Code B: Education off-site

 - Code D: Dual registration

 - Code E: Absent and not attending alternative provision

-13. Independent review panel
+15. Independent review panel

-The LA will review the governing board's decision not to reinstate a permanently excluded pupil if the parents submit their application for this within the required time frame.
+The LA will review the governing board's decision not to reinstate an excluded pupil if the parents submit their application for this within the required time frame.